AlekLT/forked-daapd/README.md

 Changed sorting behaviour.
-Anyone looking at this that isn't me is in the wrong place.
+Anyone looking at this who isn't me is in the wrong place.